 How to Harvest Zucchini Squash

 You don't need to wait for a certain date or time to harvest zucchini.
 It can be harvested when it reaches the right size.
-It will usually mature within 60 days of planting and about a week after flowering.
+It will usually mature within 60 days of planting.
 Picking zucchini when it reaches 6 to 8 inches in length will result in a tender, excellent-tasting fruit.
-Allowing the fruit to grow larger will result in a tougher fruit with an inferior taste.
+Allowing the fruit to grow larger will result in a tougher fruit with an inferior, sometimes bitter, taste.

 Common Pests and Other Problems for Zucchini Squash